 Can different COVID-19 vaccines be used interchangeably?

-- You should ideally have two doses of the same COVID-19 vaccine to complete your course.
+- You must have two doses of the same COVID-19 vaccine to complete your course.

 - However, this advice may change over time as more data emerges.
 For example, a clinical trial of vaccination with alternating doses of Pfizer and AstraZeneca vaccines is being conducted in the United Kingdom.